gabsalvo/HackEd/README.md

 ## EXTRA FEATURES (socket-chat-angular library)

-You can use the chat-feature if you set up the server and chaange the chat.service at this [repo](https://github.com/gabsalvo/Socket-Chat-Angular/)
+You can use the chat-feature [online](hacked23-24.web.app/) if you set up the server the chat service at this [repo](https://github.com/gabsalvo/Socket-Chat-Angular/)

 ## Project Structure